Zion Clark: Personal life

+Clark grew up in Ohio's foster care system and was adopted.
+Clark is featured in the 2018 documentary Zion, which was an official selection for the Sundance Film Festival and was later featured on Netflix.
+The documentary won two Emmys at the 40th annual Sports Emmy Awards.
+On May 23, 2023, he also featured on HBO's Real Sports with Bryant Gumbel.
+In 2023, he also made an appearance on America's Got Talent and showed off his athletic abilities to the judges.
+He advanced to next stage, receiving four yeses and he was eliminated in the top 5 of the semifinals.

+Career

 Wrestling

 During his freshman and sophomore years at Massillon Washington High School, Clark had no wins in wrestling.
 However, he increased his training during his junior season, and in his senior season compiled a 33–15 record.
 He then attended Kent State University, where he competed in wrestling and wheelchair racing.

 Mixed martial arts career

-Clark made his professional debut on December 17, 2022, against Eugene Murray.
+Clark made his professional debut, for Gladiator Challenge: Seasons Beatings, on December 17, 2022, against Eugene Murray.
 He won the fight via a unanimous decision.

-In media

-Clark is featured in the 2018 documentary Zion.
-It was an official selection at the Sundance Film Festival and later streamed on Netflix.
-The documentary won two Emmys at the 40th annual Sports Emmy Awards.